You can find breathtaking views and spot a variety of wildlife at Stockbridge Down.

+A chalk hill supporting grassland, areas of scrub and partially wooded margins, the habitat diversity of Stockbridge Down is hugely beneficial to local wildlife.
 Possessing the remains of an Iron Age hill fort, earthworks and around 14 Bronze Age burial mounds, this is also a site of importance for archaeology, as well as nature conservation.

 Managing the Down

-Restoring our landscape
+Restoring the landscape

-Due to the decline of Juniper in Southern England the Juniper population of Stockbridge is of high importance.
+Due to the decline of juniper in southern England, the juniper population of Stockbridge is of high importance.
 Juniper has declined due to changes in land management after WWII and previously uncontrolled grazing of livestock, deer and rabbits throughout the country.

-Unlike most tree species, Juniper trees are either male or female, needing at least one of each within the area in order to create new seedlings.
+Unlike most tree species, juniper trees are either male or female, needing at least one of each within the area in order to create new seedlings.
 The seedlings also need bare soil in order to grow, and so can be easily shaded out by other plants.

-We manage our Juniper by clearing the scrub around the base of each tree, to prevent overcrowding and subsequent losses from over shading.
+We manage our juniper by clearing the scrub around the base of each tree, to prevent overcrowding and subsequent losses from over shading.